kaisenlinux/manpages-dev/category/RemoteAdministration/tmux.md

      client_prefix                   1 if prefix key has been pressed client_readonly                 1 if client is readonly
      client_session                  Name of the client's session
-     client_termname                 Terminal name of client
+     client_termfeatures             Terminal features of client, if any client_termname                 Terminal name of client
-     client_tty                      Pseudo terminal of client
+     client_termtype                 Terminal type of client, if available client_tty                      Pseudo terminal of client
      client_utf8                     1 if client supports UTF-8
      client_width                    Width of client